Notes From The Road: 2012 in review

 “About 55,000 tourists visit Liechtenstein every year.
 This blog was viewed about 170,000 times in 2012.
 If it were Liechtenstein, it would take about 3 years for that many people to see it.
 Your blog had more visits than a small country in Europe!”

 In 2012, there were 99 new posts, growing the total archive of this blog to 268 posts.
 The busiest day of the year was November 7th with 912 views.
-The most popular post that day was BizTalk Server 2013 Beta Released, but the posts that got most views last year was:
+The most popular post that day was BizTalk Server 2013 Beta Released, but the posts that got the most views last year were:

 1. “Cannot open database ‘…’ requested by the login.
-The login failed” or “The EXECUTE permission was denied on the object ‘…’, database ‘…’, schema ‘dbo’” posted on February 2012
+The login failed” or “The EXECUTE permission was denied on the object ‘…’, database ‘…’, schema ‘dbo’” posted in February 2012

 3. BizTalk 2010 Installation and Configuration – Installing and Configuring BizTalk Server (Part 8) posted on October 2010